Mr. Nobody (comics): Fictional character biography

 Mr. Nobody returns, this time white instead of black and with the ability to possess others.
 He now calls himself Mr. Somebody.
-He inhabits the body of billionaire Thayer Jost and controls MSE (short for "Mister Somebody Enterprises") for his own mysterious goals.
-Through MSE, he has leveled Danny the Street into Danny the Brick with his multidimensional gentrifiers and created the Front Men, his own team of metahumans with the public goal of being a police to the superhuman community.
+He inhabits the body of billionaire Thayer Jost and controls MSE (Mister Somebody Enterprises) for his own mysterious goals.
+Through MSE, he has leveled Danny the Street into Danny the Brick with his multidimensional gentrifiers and created the Front Men, a metahuman team with the public goal of being a police to the superhuman community.
 He manipulates the press and public, making them appear to be heroes who are under attack by the rogue Doom Patrol.
 He travels to Oolong Island where he takes control of Veronica Cale to further his goals.
 He nearly defeats the Doom Patrol, but is stopped by Ambush Bug who reveals to him that the title is about to be cancelled, and the universe will soon be rebooting anyway.
 Nobody abruptly vacates Cale's body and vanishes.

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Mister Nobody was first seen as a statue in Dannyland.
+He is also the father of Terry None, who gave birth to a Superman clone called Milkman Man when she came in contact with Casey Brinke.

-As part of the Young Animal imprint, Mr. Nobody reappears with a plan to destroy reality using a foodstuff called $#!+ which, when triggered using his daughter Terry None, can destroy reality.
+As part of the Young Animal imprint, Mr. Nobody reappears in person with a plan to destroy reality using a foodstuff called $#!+ which, when triggered using Terry None, can destroy reality.
 Nobody, along with the Doom Patrol and Brotherhood of Nada, end up outside of reality at a location called Outer Heaven.
 There, he is chosen to be never ending entertainment for Eonymous, universe-destroying gods who can only be distracted with entertainment.
 He chooses to stay and forces Terry to stay with him as well.

 Powers and abilities

 After being transformed into Mr. Nobody, Eric Morden gained godlike abilities at the cost of his humanity and sanity.
+His unique physiology allows bullets to pass through him harmlessly, making it so that others can only view Mr. Nobody from the corner of their eyes, regardless of where they are looking.
+It is impossible to see Mr. Nobody, as everyone sees him differently.

-He is able to warp reality, possess the bodies of others, and teleport through time and space.
+He can also warp reality, drain the sanity of others, possess their bodies, shapeshift, bestow powers onto others, create objects and living beings, and teleport through time and space.